 RETURN SUMMARY

-The return was probabilistically The expected returns for the project are summarized below:
+The return was probabilistically modeled.

-modeled.
 For the first fourteen years, in order for default to occur, KOGAS and HMM both must default.
 For the remaining eleven years, default risk of HMM was modeled.
 When a default occurs is the model, the vessel obtained a replacement charter in an expected time period of 21 months.
 As the lease obligation would only be abrogated when the original contract terms were above market, the replacement contract was assumed to have an expected day rate which was 70% of the original contract rate.
 Distributions were applied to these two key variables.
 The lease is viewed as a limited recourse 100% financing, with no residual value, thus an equity discount rate of 17% was used.
 Given that there was no termination for conveyance clause, it was assumed that payments were made to Exmar by Enron until a new charter was signed.

 In order to depict the effect of defaults, a graph is included below.
 This graph displays the individual NPV's of each of the 1,000 trials.